mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 };
 ```

-- Access specifiers can be relaxer or restricter when a method overridden in the derived class:
+- Access specifiers can be relaxer or more restricted when a method overridden in the derived class:

 ```c++
 class Base{